Updated on March 9, 2025

 Maintain Routines and Stability

 Grief can make the world feel unpredictable and uncertain for children.
-Keeping familiar routines provides a sense of stability and security.
-Small consistencies—like bedtime rituals, mealtimes, or weekend family traditions—can help them feel more grounded.
+Keeping familiar everyday routines—like bedtime rituals, mealtimes, and weekend traditions—provides a sense of stability.

 You might say: